Table of Contents

 5. Research the best time to visit each landscape destination

 When it comes to nature, the time of the day when you take the photos plays an important role in the outputs, as it can really add dramatic effects to your photos.
 Maybe you want to capture the beach at sunset, to create gorgeous silhouettes of the boats and people.
-Or maybe you want to capture the hills just after the break of dawn, when they’re still surrounded by mists.
+Or maybe you want to capture the hills just after the break of dawn when they’re still surrounded by mists.

 When you plan the trip, research the best time to capture each destination.
-The golden hour, blue hour, early morning, they all have different effects to your photos.
+The golden hour, blue hour, early morning, they all have different effects on your photos.
 Imagine how you want your photos to look, and plan your itinerary accordingly.

 6. The secret of sharp images: focus one-third of the way up the frame

 This is a little-known tip that proves to be very useful.
 Use manual focus, focus on a point 1/3 of the way into the frame, and use a narrow aperture.

 Avoid using the smallest aperture (f/22), but rather use 2-3 stops from the smallest to get sharper images.

 7. Use layers to add dimension